artemdudkin/kv30/README.md

 data.newProp='123';

 //...
-// kv30 will automatically save changes of data
+// kv30 will automatically save data
 // in next 30 seconds to ./data/settings.json
+// if changes took place
 // ...
 ```